 Departmental approach to the curriculum

 In an increasingly competitive world, speech and communication skills are becoming even more important.
-Through studying drama, students gain a greater sense of confidence about themselves, the ever changing world around them and a greater capacity to express their opinions and beliefs to others.
+Through studying drama, students gain a greater sense of confidence about themselves, the ever-changing world around them and a greater capacity to express their opinions and beliefs to others.
 They develop their imagination, sensitivity and self-confidence through the exciting world of drama.
-Whether our learners wish to become professional actors or designers or simply wish to develop their presentation, speech and communication skills, drama will be both stimulating and of great value in the world beyond education.
+Whether our students wish to become professional actors or designers or simply wish to develop their presentation, speech and communication skills, drama will be both stimulating and of great value in the world beyond education.

 There is the opportunity to become involved in our annual School production either on stage, operating the sound and lighting or being part of our student-led stage crew.